mathjax/MathJax/docs/source/start.rst

-load the latest version of MathJax from the distributed server, and configure it to recognize mathematics in both TeX and MathML notation, and ask it to generate its output using MathML if the browser supports that, and otherwise use HTML-with-CSS to display the mathematics.
-This is the most general configuration, and should suffice for most people's needs.
+load the latest version of MathJax from the distributed server, and configure it to recognize mathematics in both TeX and MathML notation, and ask it to generate its output using MathML if the browser supports that well enough, and otherwise use HTML-with-CSS to display the mathematics.
+This is one of the most general configurations, and should suffice for most people's needs.
 Other configurations are available, however, and you can also provide additional configuration parameters to taylor one of the configurations to your needs.
-More details can be found in the :ref:`Loading and Configuring MathJax <loading>` instructions.
+More details can be found in the :ref:`Loading and Configuring MathJax
+<loading>` instructions.

 The use of ``cdn.mathjax.org`` is governed by its `terms of service
 <http://www.mathjax.org/download/mathjax-cdn-terms-of-service/>`_, so be